-Today we will be talking about Andy Warhol and his famous banana cover of The Velvet Underground & Nico debut album by the Velvet Underground.
+Today we will be talking about Andy Warhol and his famous banana cover of The Velvet Underground & Nico, the debut album by the Velvet Underground.

-Released in March 1967 the album was recorded in 1966 while the band was featured on Andy Warhol’s Exploding Plastic Inevitable multimedia event tour, which gained attention for its experimental performance sensibilities and controversial lyrical topics, including drug abuse, prostitution, sadomasochism and sexual deviancy.
-Aside from Velvet Underground, there were screenings of Warhol’s films, and dancing and performances by regulars of Warhol’s Factory, especially Mary Woronov and Gerard Malanga.
+Released in March 1967, the album was recorded in 1966 while the band was featured on Andy Warhol’s Exploding Plastic Inevitable multimedia event tour.
+It gained attention for its experimental performance sensibilities and controversial lyrical topics, including drug abuse, prostitution, sadomasochism, and sexual deviancy.
+Aside from The Velvet Underground, there were screenings of Warhol’s films, as well as dancing and performances by regulars of Warhol’s Factory, especially Mary Woronov and Gerard Malanga.

-The original album cover allowed fans to peel back the banana skin as a sticker, revealing the fruit of a nude-colored banana underneath.
-The sexually-charged effect was difficult for manufacturers to pull off (the time it took to perfect the peel was part of the reason behind the album’s delayed release), but MGM deemed it warranted, since Warhol’s stamp of approval was bound to go far in the 1960s.
+The original album cover allowed fans to peel back the banana skin like a sticker, revealing the fruit of a nude-colored banana underneath.
+The sexually-charged effect was difficult for manufacturers to pull off (the time it took to perfect the peel was part of the reason behind the album’s delayed release).
+However MGM deemed it warranted since Warhol’s stamp of approval was bound to go far in the 1960s.
 With drug songs like “Heroin” and “I’m Waiting For The Man,” some have interpreted the album’s cover as a reference to the old schoolyard rumor that smoking a banana peel will get you high.
 Whether or not that was Warhol’s intent, the cover remains one of his most famous works.

 What was Warhol’s inspiration?
-As always, the real life.
-Recently, D Generation and Danzig member Howie Pyro has finally revealed the true origin of the famous Warhol-created banana.
+As always, real life.
+Recently D Generation and Danzig member, Howie Pyro, finally revealed the true origin of the famous Warhol-created banana.
 Pyro reveals in an op-ed that he accidentally stumbled upon the original banana in a junk shop “in the mid-80s” in the Lower East Side of New York City, only realizing recently what it meant in punk and NYC history.